ethberry/ethberry.github.io/admin/exchange/overview.md

 # Overview

-Exchange contract allow users to exchange their items for other items or assets, depending on the specific mechanics used in the contract.
+Exchange contract allows users to exchange their [assets](/admin/miscellaneous/asset) for other [assets](/admin/miscellaneous/asset), depending on the specific mechanics used in the contract.
 The table below provides an overview of several common mechanics that use exchange functionality:

 | Mechanics       | CLAIM | GRADE | CRAFT | PURCHASE | Staking |
 |-----------------|-------|-------|-------|----------|---------|